limitpointinf0/cdc-kafka-example/README.md

-# Getting Started With Debezium/Kafka using Docker Compose
+# Getting Started With Debezium and Kafka using Docker Compose
 A simple docker compose for experimenting with Kafka and CDC with Debezium.

 ## Installation